UW-Hydro/bmorph/docs/example_workflow_explained.rst

     #condition_var = 'seasonal_precip'
     condition_var = 'tmin'

-Here we name some configuration parameters for bmorph's conditional and univariate bias correction metods, respectively.
+Here we name some configuration parameters for ``bmorph``'s conditional and univariate bias correction metods, respectively.
 If you have been following along with the rest of the naming conventions in this section so far, then there is nothing you need to change here.